nrj111/Kavach/README.md

 4. (Optional): Click the Extensions menu puzzle button in the address bar and then click the **Show in Toolbar** button (eye icon) next to the *Kavach* to keep its icon permanently displayed.

 ### Safari
 In order to install the extension in Safari, it must first be converted into the compatible format.
 This requires an Xcode installation.
-To convert the Pattern Highlighter to a Safari extension, follow these steps.
+To convert the Kavach to a Safari extension, follow these steps.

 1. Open a terminal window and navigate to the path of the repository (one directory level above the `chrome` folder).
 2. Execute the following command: `xcrun safari-web-extension-converter --macos-only --project-location safari chrome`. ([More information about the command.](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari#3586260))